WHAT TO EXPECT DURING HAIR TRANSPLANT RECOVERY

 At the time of surgery, your scalp will have been thoroughly cleaned of blood and crusts, but these will tend to re-form soon after your hair transplant procedure.
 Care should be taken while cleaning the transplanted site during the week following surgery because it is during this period that the healing mechanisms of your body secure the grafts firmly in place.
 However, appropriate care of the area during your hair transplant recovery will minimize crusting and make the transplant less noticeable and the healing more rapid.

 Beginning the day following surgery, you should soak your head in the bathtub for 10 minutes twice a day.
 Do this until day 10 or when all the crusts have come off.
 Four days after surgery you may pour warm water with shampoo over your head instead of doing the soak in the bathtub.
+For gentle cleansing, it is recommended to use a mild shampoo or a sulfate free shampoo to protect the healing follicles and maintain scalp hygiene.
 If showering, shower from the neck down and do not let the jets touch the grafted area.
 If the grafts are soaked too long, they may swell and rise above the skin’s surface and appear as little white bumps immediately after soaking.
 This is a problem more likely encountered in the first few days after the procedure.
 It is not harmful to the grafts, but indicates that you are soaking too much.
 As soon as you allow your scalp to dry, they will disappear.

 It is important when soaking in the bathtub that you are gentle for the first 10 days following hair loss surgery.
 Do not rub, pick, or scratch, as this may dislodge the hair follicles.
 After the soak in the bathtub, gently pat the sutured area dry.
 Let the area with the transplanted grafts dry naturally.
 Do not pat dry or comb the hair in this area.
 You may blow-dry your hair on a warm, not hot, setting.
 Hair spray should not be used for the first 10 days.